Reviews

 • • •

 “Melissa is very generous with her time and knows the Recovery Coaching field very well.
 I LOVE her new book.
-A must read for anyone in recovery coaching.”
+A must-read for anyone in recovery coaching.”

 —Rosemary O’Connor

-Founder ROC Coaching and Consulting Services
+Author, Founder ROC Coaching and Consulting Services

 • • •

 “Relapse rates are high.
 Studies indicate that eighty (80) percent of people relapse within the first year of discharge from addiction treatment.
 Nine (9) out of ten people relapse within the first 90 days.
 Peer support is critical to lasting recovery.
-Recovery coaching is one peer related resource that can be used to bridge the gap between discharge from treatment and long-term abstinence from mood altering drugs.
+Recovery coaching is one peer-related resource that can be used to bridge the gap between discharge from treatment and long-term abstinence from mood-altering drugs.

-In her book, Recovery Coaching: A Guide to Coaching People in Recovery from Addictions (Second Edition), Melissa Killeen provides information about the occupation of the recovery coach.
+In her book, Recovery Coaching: A Guide to Coaching People in Recovery from Addictions (Third Edition), Melissa Killeen provides information about the occupation of the recovery coach.
 She describes the profession and provides information about the work of the recovery coach.
 She shares information about the recovery coach process and offers information about evidence-based models and techniques.
 She also provides entrepreneurial guidance for those who choose to earn a living in the field of recovery coaching.”

 —Dr. Glenda Clare